-4.1 Descriptive statistics
+5.1 Descriptive statistics

 We have 282 participants in our study.
 They are aged between 19 and 63, with an average of around 27 years.
-52% of participants declare themselves as women and 48% as men or other.
+52% of participants declare themselves as women and 48% as men or other (with 1.4% choosing other).
 On average our participants have a Raven score of 6.5 out of 12 with substantial variation between participants, and an agreeableness index of 45.0 (on a scale from 12 to 60).
-These and further descriptive statistics are summarized in the first block of Table 2.
+These and further descriptive statistics are summarized in the first block of Table 3.

 The participants form 63 groups of four (of which 31 are in treatment T-Baseline and 32 in treatment T-LowThreshold) and 30 remain single players (those in T-OnePlayer).
-Table 2 summarizes all important outcome variables both on the individual level and on the collective level.
+Table 3 summarizes all important outcome variables, first those on the individual level, then those on the collective level.
 Each game lasts at least five periods and is repeated six times, yielding 2,790 observations on the group level and 8,460 observations on individual behavior.
 The binary variables Close to Cooperation, Close to Defection, and Close to Inbetween, equal 1 if a participant has submitted a contribution share within a $\pm 2pp$ band around the strategy.
 Pooling all individual decisions, participants play Close to Cooperation in 30.1% of all cases, while they play Close to Defection in 7.8% of all cases.
 The strategy Close to Inbetween can only be played in T-LowThreshold and is chosen in only 3.2% of these cases.
 Threshold met is a binary variable that equals 1 if the participant's group has reached the sustainability threshold in a given period t and zero otherwise.
-On average, participants reach the sustainability threshold in all periods until t, or equivalently, maintained their endowment at its original level of 100.
+On average, participants reach the sustainability threshold 55% of the time.
+Sustainability is a binary variable that equals 1 if the group reached the threshold in all periods until t, or equivalently, maintained their endowment at its original level of 100.